surfstudio/surf-flutter-app-template/README.md

 mason get
 ```

-In order to generate code based on a template, you need to open a terminal in the [features](lib/features) folder and run the following command:
+To generate code based on a template, you need to run the following command:

 ```sh
 mason make TEMPLATE_NAME # insert the template 'feature' or 'screen' instead of TEMPLATE_NAME